NetApp/trident/docs/kubernetes/troubleshooting.rst

   installed and running.
 Use the required package manager for the host OS and check if ``rpcbind`` is running.
 You can check the status of the ``rpcbind`` service by running a ``systemctl status rpcbind`` or its equivalent.
+* If a Trident backend reports that it is in the ``failed`` state despite having worked before, it is likely caused by changing the SVM/admin credentials associated with the backend.
+Updating the backend information using ``tridentctl update backend`` or bouncing the Trident pod will fix this issue.
+* If you are upgrading your Kubernetes cluster and/or Trident to use beta Volume Snapshots, you will need to make sure all existing alpha snapshot CRs are completely removed.
+You can then use the ``tridentctl obliviate alpha-snapshot-crd`` command to delete alpha snapshot CRDs.
+Refer to :ref:`this blog <Things to Know Before Upgrading Trident>` to understand the steps involved in migrating alpha snapshots.
 * If you encounter permission issues when installing Trident with Docker as the container runtime, attempt the installation of Trident with the ``--in-cluster=false`` flag.
 This will not use an installer pod and avoid permission troubles seen due to the ``trident-installer``